conan-io/docs/README.md

 Style Guidelines
 ----------------

-This guidelines are just general good practices for the formatting and structure of the whole documentation and do not pretend to be a stopper for any helpful contribution.
+These guidelines are just general good practices for the formatting and structure of the whole documentation and do not pretend to be a stopper for any helpful contribution.
 Any contribution that may include relevant information for Conan users will always be welcomed.

 Conan documentation is written in [reStructuredText](http://docutils.sourceforge.net/rst.html) and